mersocarlin/mersocarlin.com/posts/2020-05-24-hello-world.md

 I have a backlog of code snippets, interview tips, libs & repos of all sorts and some side projects I want to give some visibility.
 I was never sure where I should keep them and I'm happy I've finally found the perfect place to share all that.

 Stay tuned!
-They are coming <a href="https://github.com/mersocarlin/mersocarlin/issues?q=is%3Aopen+is%3Aissue+label%3A%22Blog+Post%22" target="_blank">very soon</a>.
+They are coming [very soon](https://github.com/mersocarlin/mersocarlin/issues?q=is%3Aopen+is%3Aissue+label%3A%22Blog+Post%22).

 ## The current situation

-I'm writing this blog post while the entire world is in the middle of <a href="https://en.wikipedia.org/wiki/COVID-19_pandemic" target="_blank">COVID-19</a> and I'm sure this period will never be forgotten.
+I'm writing this blog post while the entire world is in the middle of [COVID-19](https://en.wikipedia.org/wiki/COVID-19_pandemic) and I'm sure this period will never be forgotten.

 In case you are reading this post while we are all are in the midst of this crisys too, I trully hope that you, your family and loved ones are hanging tight and safe.